laravel/docs/cashier-paddle.md

 <a name="paddle-js"></a>
 ### Paddle JS

 Paddle relies on its own JavaScript library to initiate the Paddle checkout widget.
-You can load the JavaScript library by placing the `@paddleJS` directive right before your application layout's closing `</head>` tag:
+You can load the JavaScript library by placing the `@paddleJS` Blade directive right before your application layout's closing `</head>` tag:

     <head>
         ...